elceef/dnstwist/docs/README.md

 Requirements
 ------------
 If you want *dnstwist* to develop full power, please make sure the following Python modules are present on your system.
-If missing, *dnstwist* **will still work**, but without many cool features.
+If missing, *dnstwist* will still work, but without many cool features.
 You'll get a notification in absence of required module.

 - [A DNS toolkit for Python](http://www.dnspython.org/)